JunioCesarFerreira/ORM-Study-in-Go/go-projects/README_en.md

 🌍 *[Português](README.md) ∙ [English](README_en.md)*

 This directory contains subdirectories and files related to tests conducted to evaluate different approaches to data access in Go, using a PostgreSQL database.
-The tests include direct SQL queries, the use of the GORM ORM, and a generic CRUD approach.
+The tests include direct SQL queries, the use of the GORM ORM, and a generic CRUD DAO approach.

 ## Test Results